ben-laufer/DMRichR/README.md

 ## Installation

 No manual installation of R packages is required, since the required packages and updates will occur automatically upon running the executable script located in the `exec` folder.
-However, the package does require Bioconductor 3.8, which you can install using:
+However, the package does require Bioconductor 3.8, which you can install or update to using:

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))